annaeliana7/Blog-Article--Mustard-Seed/README.md

 - Open the command prompt in the created directory.

-- On the terminal run this command git clone `https://annaeliana7.github.io/Blog-Article-Mustard-Seed/`
+- On the terminal run this command git clone `https://github.com/annaeliana7/Blog-Article--Mustard-Seed.git`

-- Go to the repository folder using command prompt cd `Mustard Seed`
+- Go to the repository folder using command prompt cd `Blog Article- Mustard Seed`

 - Install the dev dependencies for linters run npm install.